forgi86/pytorch-ident/README.md

-# pytorch-ident: system identification tools in PyTorch
+# System identification tools in PyTorch
 A collection of system identification tools implemented in PyTorch.

 ## Examples and Documentation